newtonhaven/dreamcarwebsite/README.md

 ### Find your TRUE dream car that you don't even know!

-This is a website for car enthusiasts to explore and find their ture dream cars.
+##### This is a website for car enthusiasts to explore and find their ture dream cars.
 You can select the car's engine placement, driving, and induction type using the drop-down menus and view a corresponding image of the car.
 The website features a responsive design and can be viewed on various devices.

 [Webside Link dreamcarfinder.net/](https://www.dreamcarfinder.net/)

-## Usage link

-Select the type of car (front engine, mid engine, or rear engine)

-Select the drivetrain (front wheel drive, rear wheel drive, or all wheel drive)

-Select the induction type (naturally aspirated, turbocharged, supercharged, or electric)

-Click the "Find Your Dream Car" button

 ## Contributing